uhop/dcl-site/source/2.x/docs/advise_js/after/index.md

 ### Advice function

-This type of advice is a regular function.
+This is a regular function.
 It is called with the same context as an advised method.
-It takes two parameters: `args` is an `arguments` object (a pseudo-array) used to call an advised method, and `result`, which is a returned value or a thrown exception object.
-Its returned value is ignored.
+It takes up to four parameters:

+* `args` - the `arguments` object (a pseudo-array) used to call an advised method.
+* `result` - the returned value or a thrown exception object.
+* `makeReturn(value)` - the procedure, which can be called to supply a new returned value.
+* `makeThrow(value)` - the procedure, which can be called to emulate an exception.
+In this case `value` is assumed to be a valid exception value, e.g., an `Error` object.

+Both `makeReturn()` and `makeThrow()` can be called several times.
+The last value is used as the result.

+The returned value of an after advice is ignored.

 It is not recommended to modify parameters or a returned value inside `after` advice.
-Use `around` advice for that.
+Use `makeReturn()`, or `makeThrow()` for that.
+Or consider using `around` advice.

-It is recommended to derive all exception objects from the standard `Error` object, so erroneous and normal result values would be distinct.
+It is recommended to derive all exception objects from the standard `Error` object, so erroneous and normal result values would be easily distinguished.

 ### Returned value

-Just like [advise()](/docs/advise_js/advise) it is based on, it returns an opaque object with a single method:
-`unadvise()`.
-Calling it without parameters removes all advices set with that call to `advise()`.

-In order to be compatible with general destruction mechanisms it defines one more method: `destroy()`, which is an alias to `unadvise()`.
+Just like [advise()](advise) it is based on, it returns the object, which defines the method `unadvise()`.
+When called without parameters, it removes the corresponding advice from the object, no matter when it was defined.
+For convenience, this method is aliased as `remove()`, and `destroy()`.